pingcap/docs-cn/reference/transactions/overview.md

 For each transaction, it is recommended to keep the number of SQL statements between 100 to 500 to achieve an optimal performance.

 TiDB sets a default limit of 100 MB for the total size of key-value pairs, which can be modified by the `txn-total-size-limit` configuration item in the configuration file.
 The maximum value of `txn-total-size-limit` is 10 GB.
 The actual size limit of one transaction also depends on the memory capacity.
 When executing large transactions, the memory usage of the TiDB process is approximately 6 times larger than the total size of transactions.

+In versions earlier than 4.0, TiDB limits the total number of key-value pairs for a single transaction to no more than 300,000.
+This limitation is removed since v4.0.